Love Alarm

-Love Alarm (Korean: 좋아하면 울리는) is a South Korean streaming television series starring Kim So-hyun, Jung Ga-ram, and Song Kang.
-Based on the Daum webtoon of the same name by Chon Kye-young, it follows the life of a high school girl in a society greatly influenced by a mobile app capable of notifying whether someone within their vicinity has romantic feelings for them.
+Love Alarm (Korean: 좋아하면 울리는) is a South Korean romance drama series based on Chon Kye-young's Daum webtoon.
+Starring Kim So-hyun, Jung Ga-ram, and Song Kang, it follows a high school girl in a world greatly influenced by a mobile app capable of notifying whether someone within their vicinity has romantic feelings for them.

-Love Alarm is the first Korean series confirmed for pick-up by Netflix.
-The first season of the series premiered on Netflix on August 22, 2019.
+Love Alarm is the first Korean drama series confirmed for pick-up by Netflix.
+The first season of the series was released on Netflix on August 22, 2019.
 It was ranked as one of Netflix's top releases and was renewed for a second season in October 2019; season 2 was released on March 12, 2021.
 In 2021, the series managed to rank as the 6th most watched K-dramas worldwide in the platform.
-In 2022, it is the 9th most searched Korean drama worldwide.
+In 2022, it was the ninth most searched Korean drama worldwide.

 Synopsis

-Love Alarm revolves around the story of a technology that enables users to discover love through an application which notifies users when someone within 10 meters has romantic feelings for them.
+Love Alarm is the story of an app that allows users to discover love through an application which notifies users when someone within 10 meters has romantic feelings for them.
+Kim Jo-jo, a vibrant and enthusiastic highschooler gets caught into a love triangle between Hwang Sun-oh (a handsome model) and Lee Hye-yeong (a fun outgoing material artist).